60 W. 8th Avenue,

 According to Register-Guard stories, it was remodeled in 1932 and on its 10th anniversary in 1939.
 Along the way it apparently lost some capacity as the Film Daily Yearbook of 1943-45 lists it with 400 seats.
 A June 22, 1946 article in Boxoffice noted the retirement of George Roy, the original owner, who sold his interest to West Johnson.

 On September 4, 1948, after a two-week remodeling and a name change it reopened as the Lane Theatre.
 The advertisement in the Register-Guard touted: “Anti Inflation Prices!
 Adults 35c * Children 9c.”
 Around this time it joined Western Amusements of Los Angeles, which also ran the Helig Theatre, Mayflower Theatre, Varsity Theatre, McKenzie Theatre and the Eugene Drive-In.
-Jack Baldock was the city manger and he made the news quite often because of his civic endeavors.
+Jack Baldock was the city manger and he made the news quite often because of his civic endeavours.

 On November 6, 1955 the listing on the theatre page listed it as closed.
 This was probably due to the remodeling of the former Rex Theatre, which became the very modern Fox Theatre when it reopened on August 25.
 Other than the Lane Theatre being used for public meetings, there was no information on the theatre for about 15 years.